KSKTeam/bank-card-control-system-project/README.md

 6) enter command `mvn clean tomcat7:redeploy`

 7) Done!
 You may access the application by openning the browser and going to http://localhost:8080/CorporateCardControlProject/

+##Checkstyle plugin:

+Please run `mvn site` if you want to generate a checkstyle report.
+It will be available in the **target** folder.